rhempel/umm_malloc/README.md

 robust including a user specified config file and a method of testing the integrity of the data structures.

+Github user @devyte provided useful feedback on the nesting of functions as well as a fix for the problem that separates out the core free and malloc functionality.

 ## Usage

 Copy the `umm_malloc_cfg_example.h` file to `umm_malloc_cfg.h` and